 Body language is an amazing thing.
 Val said nothing, but her facial expression told me I might as well have been expired yogurt.
 Her lips didn't move, but I very clearly heard her brain say:

 “Are you kidding me?
 I’m overwhelmed and on my feet all day chasing down rambunctious children, and you have the audacity to bring me a coupon?
 If there’s anybody who should be receiving a massage tonight, mister, it’s me!
 In fact, if you really loved me, you'd know when I was too busy or moody or tired!”

 And there it is.
 Something that had been designed to show her love to me had turned into something that demonstrated my perceived lack of love for her.
 Um, how did that happen?
 Stupid coupons.
-Back into the junk drawer until you're more convenient to my wife – maybe on our twentieth anniversary getaway trip… in 2018.
+Back into the junk drawer until you're more convenient to my wife – once the kids are out of the house.